 - Aplastic anaemia with neutrophils < 0.5 x 109/L

-- Autologous, allogeneic or unrelated donor bone marrow or stem cell transplant recipients
+- Autologous and allogeneic stem cell transplant recipients

 - Chronic graft versus host disease